toksquaye/CSharpExamPrep/README.md

 # CSharpExamPrep by Tokunbo Quaye
-A solution containing a collection of console apps I wrote and tested in prep for Microsoft c# Certification Exam The projects and content are described below:
+A solution containing a collection of console apps I wrote and tested in prep for Microsoft c# Certification Exam.
+Some of these examples are also from the Programming in C# book by Wouter de Kort.
+Others are from MCSD Certification Toolkit - Programming in C# book.
+The projects and content are described below:

 CreateImplementClassHierarchy